Bismuth germanate

 1-inch diameter, 1-inch tall crystal of BGO.
 BGO degenerates under UV light, so here it is illuminated with an LCD laptop screen to ensure minimal UV exposure.

 Bismuth germanium oxide or bismuth germanate is an inorganic chemical compound of bismuth, germanium and oxygen.
-Most commonly the term refers to the compound with chemical formula auto=1|Bi4Ge3O12 (BGO), with the cubic evlitine crystal structure, used as a scintillator.
+Most commonly the term refers to the compound with chemical formula auto=1|Bi4Ge3O12 (BGO), with the cubic eulytine crystal structure, used as a scintillator.
 (The term may also refer to a different compound with formula Bi_{12}GeO_{20}, an electro-optical material with sillenite structure, and auto=1|Bi2Ge3O9.)

 Bi_{4}Ge_{3}O_{12}

 Bi_{4}Ge_{3}O_{12} has a cubic crystal structure (a = 1.0513 nm, z = 4, Pearson symbol cI76, space group I4̅3d No. 220) and a density of 7.12 g/cm^{3}.
 When irradiated by X-rays or gamma rays it emits photons of wavelengths between 375 and 650 nm, with peak at 480 nm it produces about 8500 photons per megaelectronvolt of the high energy radiation absorbed.
 It has good radiation hardness (parameters remaining stable up to 5.10^{4} Gy), high scintillation efficiency, good energy resolution between 5 and 20 MeV, is mechanically strong, and is not hygroscopic.
 Its melting point is 1050 °C. It is the most common oxide-based scintillator.

 Bismuth germanium oxide is used in detectors in particle physics, aerospace physics, nuclear medicine, geology exploration, and other industries.
 Bismuth germanate arrays are used for gamma pulse spectroscopy.
 BGO crystals are also used in positron emission tomography detectors.

 Commercially available crystals are grown by the Czochralski process and usually supplied in the form of cuboids or cylinders.
 Large crystals can be obtained.
 Crystal production is typically done around 1100 °C, i.e. around 50 °C above its melting point.